tk-notes/lucas-meier-blog/content/posts/2022/05/state-separable-proofs-for-the-curious-cryptographer/index.md

 So far, we've defined packages which import and export functions, and can be composed together in various ways.
-While this is very neat, it's not yet "praktisch", as they'd say in German; we're still pretty far away from capturing the notion of security, as we did with the more traditional game-based definition.
+While this is very neat, it's not yet "praktisch" (as they'd say in German); we're still pretty far away from capturing the notion of security, as we did with the more traditional game-based definition.
 To do this, we need to introduce a few more notions based on packages.